ostea/OSZxing/README.md

 # OSZxing

-this project base on google os project Zxing,and i compile it for  the convenience of others.
+The project is base on the Zxing by google,a open source project.

 [Blog](http://blog.csdn.net/ostea)